garyparrot/RaspberryPi-Shutdown-Pin/README.md

 Because of this program would shutdown your raspberry pi, you need to give it permission by sudo or thing like that.

 ## Configuration
-The default shutdown pin is GPIO 21, To change specified pin, Modify S\_INPUT marco value Note that each pin only support one kind of pull resisitor.
+The default shutdown pin is GPIO 21, To change specified pin, Modify S\_INPUT marco value.
+Note that each pin only support one kind of pull resisitor.
-It might be up resistor or down resistor, you need to look up BCM2835 datasheet(althougt it is old and buggy but still provide some useful info) in page 102 and 103.
+It might be pull-up-resistor or pull-down-resistor, you need to look up BCM2835 datasheet(althougt it is old and buggy but still provide some useful info) in page 102 and 103.
 ```
 Before:     #define S_INPUT 21
 After:      #define S_INPUT <The GPIO pin you like>